eljefe213/PHP_POO_zero_to_hero/README.md

-file for the documentation of the project
+file for the documentation of the project POO
+1- Class
+2- Methods
+3- Doctrine
+4- Autoloader